-- The City's use of CDBG funds to assist Salvation Army with the warming shelter leveraged the funds they were currently receiving (ESG, United Way, etc) for their services as well as private donations (including volunteers hours and meals for the clients served by the warming shelter). - The investment into the Boys & Girls Clubs programs leveraged foundation dollars and private corporate investments to support a new after-school program location and new summer program location.
+- The City's use of CDBG funds to assist with the warming shelter leveraged the funds that further supported the effort (United Way, etc) for their services as well as private donations (including volunteers hours and meals for the clients served by the warming shelter). - The investment into the Solutions Center supported the City's permanent homeless shelter that leveraged ESG funds, financial support from St Vincent De Paul (along with volunteer support) and private donations.